The Library provides a range of services designed to help you identify, locate, access and use information resources. We are here to help!

 Click here for information on how to request research assistance in person, by phone and by email.

-Click here to access the Library’s research guide.
+Click here to access the Library’s research guides.
 Each guide focuses on a subject (ex.
 Journalism, Business Resources), class or set of skills (ex.
 Finding and Using Images, Statistics).
-They provide links and descriptions of selected resources in the Library and online.
-They are useful for beginning your research.

 How to find and use scholarly articles

 - LSC Finding Articles (Pt 1): Database Basics